 Small alterations to one of the dish’s key components make a difference as well.
 For instance, using store-bought whole, roasted red peppers, rather than water-logged diced pimentos improves the overall texture of the cheese spread.

-HOW TO MAKE PIMENTO CHEESE SPREAD USING A FOOD PROCESSOR:
+HOW TO MAKE EASY PIMENTO CHEESE

 Now let’s talk about how you make it: For this recipe specifically, we will be enlisting one the handiest kitchen tools around, the food processor.
 Most food processors these days come equipped with attachments.
 Attachments like the shredder and the slicer, and then the most commonly used the blade.
 For this recipe, I use both the shredder attachment and the blade.